Hybrid technology is almost as old as the car itself.

 Why we picked the Chrysler Pacifica Hybrid:

-While the Chrysler Pacifica Hybrid could earn a spot on this list simply for being the only hybrid minivan on the market, that’s not the reason we’ve included it (nor is that the reason we chose it as our best daily driver car of 2017).
-Rather, we fell in love with this people-mover for its blend of handsome styling, innovative features, comfortable ride, and driving dynamics (yes, we just said a minivan was fun to drive).
+While the Chrysler Pacifica Hybrid could earn a spot on this list simply for being the only hybrid minivan on the market, though one from Toyota is around the corner, that’s not the reason we’ve included it.
+Rather, we fell in love with this people-mover for its blend of handsome styling, innovative features, impressive versatility, comfortable ride, and driving dynamics (yes, we just said a minivan was fun to drive).

-The Pacifica Hybrid does all the things customers demand of a minivan — it carries up to eight passengers, offers creative interior storage options, bundles front and rear rider entertainment, and rides smoothly.
-Beyond these check boxes, the Chrysler van uses its plug-in hybrid powertrain to deliver 33 miles of all-electric range and 500-plus total miles of gas-electric range.
-Furthermore, the Pacifica doesn’t bore you to death with its exterior styling, power, or handling.
+The Pacifica Hybrid does all the things customers demand of a minivan.
+It carries up to eight passengers, offers creative interior storage options, bundles front and rear entertainment systems, and rides smoothly.
+Beyond these check boxes, the Chrysler van uses its plug-in hybrid powertrain to deliver 32 miles of all-electric range and 500-plus miles of gas-electric range.
+And, it doesn’t bore you to death with its exterior styling, power, or handling.

-While its price tag may seem high at first glance, when you break down all the features, it’s one heck of a deal.
-Let’s not forget the federal tax credit of $7,500 and any applicable state credits that pull the sticker price down.
-We wouldn’t just pick the Pacifica Hybrid over any other minivan; we’d seriously consider it over some of the better midsize SUVs.
+While its price may seem high at first glance, when you break down all the features, it’s one heck of a deal.
+We wouldn’t just pick theover any other minivan — we’d seriously consider it over some of the better midsize SUVs.

-The best all- or four-wheel drive hybrid: Ram 1500
+The best all- or four-wheel-drive hybrid: Ford F-150 PowerBoost

 Who’s it for: Adventurers, contractors, and anyone with bulky hobbies.

-The 1500 has more going for it than just its drivetrain.
-The truck’s generous amount of ground clearance lets owners take advantage of the available four-wheel drive system, and even the basic trim levels are equipped with Ram’s excellent Uconnect infotainment system.
-Upmarket variants also gain a massive, 12-inch screen positioned right in the middle of the dashboard.
-We praised its sharp graphics, quick input response, and smart menus.
+The F-150 has more going for it than just its drivetrain.
+The truck’s generous amount of ground clearance lets owners take advantage of the available four-wheel drive system, and it’s smarter than ever when properly equipped.

 How we test